Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 Can you take a backpack as checked luggage?

-A backpack can be taken on a flight as checked luggage but of course you will probably have to pay an additional fee unless you are on a particular class of ticket that includes a checked bag allowance.
+A backpack can be checked on a flight, but you will probably have to pay an additional fee unless you are on a particular class of ticket that includes a checked bag allowance.

-Just make sure that your backpack is well protected.
-Consider putting it in a strong plastic bag and seal it with a zip tie or something similar.
+Make sure that your backpack is well protected.
+Consider putting it in a strong plastic bag and sealing it with a zip tie or something similar.

 Can you put personal items in the overhead bin?

-If you only have one personal item and no separate carry on baggage, then you can put it in one of the overhead bins, even if it is a backpack, duffel bag, briefcase, handbag, purse or laptop bag.
+If you only have one personal item and no separate carry-on baggage, you can put it in one of the overhead bins, even if it is a backpack, duffel bag, briefcase, handbag, purse or laptop bag.

 Are the backpack rules the same if flying business class?

-You should check with your airline to see what the rules are with regard to carrying
+You should check with your airline to see the rules about carrying a backpack in business class.

 Where to store personal items if you are in a bulkhead seat?